keerah/Houdini-assets/DAZ2APEX/README.md

 - Material assignment
 - Transparent zones setup (to hide body-clothes intersections)
 - Karma LOP with auto SOP->LOP material assignment
-- Demo character (included for your convenience only, please buy the assets from DAZ)
+- Demo character (included for your convenience only, obtain the assets from DAZ)
 - Default DAZ textures wired to the DAZ library using $LIB variable (change it to your path in Assets & Variables)
 - KineFX retarget helper

 ## The manual parts

 1. Since DAZ structures are quite diverse, after loading an fbx you will have to care about the materiala.
 For cases when material (surface) names are not unique use `Isolate_materials_into_groups` to isolate them in groups.
 This subnet has a number of renaming nodes for eatch clothing geo.
 They simply add a prefix to the original material names, that you can also specify.
-There's a set of default names with patters.
+There's a set of default names with patterns.
 If you require something different, select a named geo group for each asset and change the prefix to your preference, then update these group names in Material assignments.
 For materials in Karma/Solaris copy over your materials from the `Character_init` `matnet1` into the LOPs matlib, do not rename `matnet1`, this name is used for auto-material assignment, or if needed rename the LOPs primitive path accordingly.

 2. The DAZ's clothes/props have their own skeletons, which my setup takes care of in the `Joints_cleanup` subnet.
 It's not a 100% universal solution, but I never had to change anything in it.
 Although if something breaks, it might be a good idea to inspect the skeletons for possible duplicates.
-This setup handles twist joints in 99% of cases, but if it doesn't you can get rid of them in DAZ befor expoting, as an option.
+This setup handles twist joints in 99% of cases, but if it doesn't you can get rid of them in DAZ before expoting as an option.

 3. Use the included `Sculpt` and `Capture Layer Paint` nodes to fix any problems with skinning/geometry (they stash the geo, so you need to reset them for each new character).